CONIFA Time

 CONIFA, the association for the unaffliated lands is back.
 After a period in hiatus, they have re-launched, and ready to go with this mini Euros competition.
 New regions have signed up, adding a diverse flavour to the recipe.
 With more members (they currently claim 50 plus worldwide), it all bodes well for the longevity of the competitions on offer, but with more lanyards than paying public here in Italy, the question needs to be asked, is it worthwhile?

 Verano Brianza and Carate Brianza might technically be two places, but in truth, the join is seamless, running from one to the other.
 Indeed, the sports facilities at the colossal sized Sportitalia village in the Milano hinterland, cleverly sits right on the borderline between the two Brianza’s.
-The smaller football stadium is in Verano, along with the majority of the complex, but the main stadium, home to newly promoted to Serie C, Folgore Caratese, together with the tennis and paddle courts, are found in Carate.
+The smaller football stadium is in Verano, along with the majority of the complex, but the main stadium, home to newly promoted to Serie C, Folgore Caratese, together with the tennis and padel courts, are found over the border in Carate.
+It’s a very thin line of separation.

 Folgore doubtlessly have ambitious and big backers.
 In a relatively sleepy area with far too many top flight options on the doorstep; Monza is the closest, but Como and Milan are easily accessible.
 It all makes getting Folgore up the leagues an even more commendable effort.
 This coming season will be the club’s first ever in Serie C.